 between 1952 and 1955 saw quite a few new models many were made by this time with diesel engines.

-1955 brought in the famous Champion series the first being the champ 6g then the well known 9G.Most famous of these was Tail end Charley in the Redex trials.
+1955 brought in the famous Champion series the first being the champ 6g then the well known 9G.

 The first of the Countryman was also available after 1956 and by 1960 the Canelander and the Crusader were working on farms.